fedfomin/gtat_docs/README.md

 ### About GTAT

-Play with over 7 thousands of gamers in leagues, tournaments and ladders.
+Play with over 7 thousands of gamers in leagues, tournaments and ladders in San Andreas Multiplayer

 ### Why GTAT?
 - `Better Anti-Cheat`